geo-python/site/source/lessons/L2/git-basics.rst

 .. figure:: img/git-plugin-history1.png

 *Note: You might also see some previous changes by the course instructors.
 These changes have been generated automatically and you can ignore them.*

+On the command line the syntax for committing is ``git commit -m "commit message"``.
+After committing, it is good practice to check the repository status using ``git status``.

 .. note::